 - A link on the university’s homepage now collects and disseminates information related to our diversity and inclusion efforts, bringing once-disparate information into one place.
 This website includes a calendar of events, recent news and resources to help advance our efforts in these areas.

-- We created a publication called VCU Campus Pride that highlight our LGBTQQIA efforts.
-It is available here.
+- We created a publication called Campus Pride Update Vol. 1 that highlight our LGBTQQIA efforts.

 - We have reached out to students, faculty, staff, senior leaders, alumni and the external community for several months using the president’s blog, targeted communication to and by academic leaders; university social media; meetings of the President’s advisory group; and public student forums and conversations.

 - Dr. Alma Clayton-Pedersen, a diversity consultant, met with the President’s Cabinet and discussed ways to link grassroots efforts in diversity and inclusion to the university’s overall commitment.